AlfonsPistoletti/gen1recomp-mod-immersive-field-moves/README.md

 # No more HM slaves!

 **The goal of this mod is to enhance immersion by letting Pokemon use Field Moves naturally, not only by learning the HM or TM.**
 Like, you wanna surf?
 Just get on your Lapras.
 You wanna cut a bush?
 Scyther literally has blades for arms.
+Wanna light up a cave?
+Charmander has a flame on it's tail!

 > HM Moves can be used without teaching the HM to some species.
 The **badge is still a requirement** to use the move outside of battle.